 Firestopping is the sealing of these gaps to ensure the integrity of the compartment line.

 As an accredited passive fire protection specialist, Pyrotect can advise on the best firestopping method.
-Led by Neil McNulty, Contracts Manager (Firestopping), our team will assess the situation and depending on the location and nature of the void, recommend the integrity is reinstated by the installation of:
+Led by Neil McNulty, Contracts Manager (Firestopping), our team will assess the situation and depending on the location and nature of the void and the number and material composition of any penetrating services, will reinstate compartmentation integrity through the installation of:

 Fire rated sealants

-Fire rated sealants are designed for sealing gaps and joints in fire rated structures and maintaining integrity when sealing around service penetrations.
+Fire-rated sealants are designed for sealing gaps and joints in fire-rated structures and for maintaining integrity when sealing around service penetrations.